oxheadalpha/teztnets/ithacanet-about.markdown

 ⚠️  Tenderbake has no endorser.
 The endorser binary does not exist.
 This is normal.
 Running the baker daemon is enough.

 ⚠️  You can not sign with Ledger for now.
 You need to use a hot wallet address.

-⚠️  If you participated in the previous Tenderbake test networks (Idiazabalnet), you are presumed to be participating in Ithacanet.
-If this is not the case, please let us know in the slack channel.

 ### Advanced